What happens if you pay your mortgage late?

 - Repayment plans, which allow you to pay back the total ‘past due’ amount over time in addition to your monthly payments.

-- Forbearance, a short-term plan that reduces or suspends your mortgage payments for specific situations like the COVID-19 pandemic and then pay back the total ‘past due’ amount at the end of the plan.
-Learn more about COVID-19 forbearance at Freedom Mortgage.
+- Forbearance, a short-term plan that reduces or suspends your mortgage payments for specific situations and then pay back the total ‘past due’ amount at the end of the plan.

 - Loan modification, where you catch up on missed payments by working with your lender to change the terms of your loan (think adjusting the interest rate, your remaining number of payments, or your unpaid balance).

 *Freedom Mortgage Corporation is not a financial advisor.
 The ideas outlined above are for informational purposes only, are not intended as investment or financial advice, and should not be construed as such.